The Bankrate promise

 Have you ever had a credit card account closed just when you needed the extra spending power it offered?
 It seems that’s not an unusual situation.
-News reports from 2020 blamed the pandemic’s impact as millions of Americans had their credit card limits slashed or their card accounts closed.
+News reports blamed the pandemic’s impact as millions of Americans had their credit card limits slashed or their card accounts closed in 2020 and 2021.

 While you can manage your account responsibly and avoid being in this situation, you could still find yourself impacted by a card closure.
 Adding insult to injury, a card issuer doesn’t even need to notify you in advance if it decides to go ahead and close your account.